NathanKlineInstitute/netpyne-STDP/README.md

     - `utils/` folder for helper functions
     - `tools/` folder of evaluation tools
     - `cells/` folder for defined cells
+    - `image.py` collects images from robot and turns into 5x5 stimulus to network
+    - `GazeboTeleport.py` shows robot a random stimulus and returns the class of that image

 - `mod/` the compiled NEURON objects
+- `gazebo/` the gazebo world and launch file for simulated environment